arch-linux-calamares-installer/alci-iso/README.md

 # Tip

 Internet is NOT required for ALCI.
-Calamares is only using the internet to check where you live to put the red dot correctly on the world map (geoip-.
-It will not download anything.
-The list you created in the packages.x86_64 file will be installed.
+Calamares is only using the internet to check where you live to put the red dot correctly on the world map (geoip).
+Calamares will**not download anything**.

+The list you created in the packages.x86_64 file will be installed on the iso and on your future system.

 On demand of our users we have added 3 links to the archiso folder so that in the live environment they will have network manager.